 Ready for the next step

 In June 2009, the Campbells retired from their previous careers and joined Baptist Mid-Missions as full-time missionaries the next year.
 They will enter Peru as seasoned missionaries—bringing both career skills and experience from eight summers of short-term ministry in Peru.
-Once their support is raised, they will hit the mission field in mid-stride, continuing much of their past ministries but adding new ones also.
+After their support was raised, they hit the mission field in mid-stride, continuing much of their past ministries but adding new ones also.
 Wendy gravitates toward the elderly and plans to increase ministries to them.
 Pat hopes to use his education background to further develop the seminary, possibly in an administrative capacity.
 Their financial status enables them some flexibility coming and going to Peru so that they can represent the seminary in US churches and raise student work-study funds.

 The Campbells see retirement ministry as a win-win situation for them and for those they work with.
 Following God’s call brought large changes to their lives, but unquestionably for the better.
 They are two of the 75-80 million Baby Boomers who have much to offer for building up Christ’s Church around the world.